Digital Marketing Interview Questions

 Budget planning is another key skill interviewers look for.
 If the interviewer asks you how you would spend a $100k budget to achieve $1million in revenue, don’t give a canned answer like “we should spend it all on digital channels because the reach is wider and everyone is online”.

 Instead, provide a more methodical approach and recommend testing a small percentage of the budget on traditional vs digital channels over a short period to see which one is more effective in order to make better informed budget allocations.
-Share the various formulas and frameworks such as the “Aligning Business Objectives to Digital KPIs and Metrics Exercise” covered in our digital marketing strategy course to determine the budget for each campaign and as previously emphasized – go into the details.
+Share the various formulas and frameworks such as the “Aligning Business Objectives to Digital KPIs and Metrics Exercise” covered in our digital marketing strategy course to determine the budget for each campaign and as previously emphasised – go into the details.

-Additionally, you will need to display distinguished leadership and organizational management skills.
+Additionally, you will need to display distinguished leadership and organisational management skills.
 When asked how you would structure your digital marketing teams, explain in detail why you chose the structure and elaborate how it can help achieve specific objectives.

 Digital Marketing Specialists Interview Questions